JasonTang7/inspiration/README.md

 # inspiration
-A repository with a cool
+A repository with a cool mind .